Kakamotobi/Learned/JS/Hoisting.md

 ## Function Hoisting
 - Allows you to use a function before it being declared in your code.
-- Function expressions are not hoisted.
+- Function expressions are also hoisted ONLY IF it is not invoked yet.
+  - Ex: in an event listener, since the event has not yet triggered, a function containing a function expression in it is not invoked yet.
+Hence, hoisting works.